techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (211)
 Suppose you want to create a custom thread class by extending java.lang.Thread in order to provide some special functionality.
 Which of the following must you do?
 (Choose one.)

-a.
-Declare that your class implements java.lang.Runnable.
+A. Declare that your class implements java.lang.Runnable.

-b.
-Override run().
+B. Override run().

-c.
-Override start().
+C. Override start().

-d.
-Make sure that all access to all data is via synchronized methods.
+D. Make sure that all access to all data is via synchronized methods.

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: